formkit/docs-content/guides/create-a-tailwind-theme.md

 To specifically target `text` inputs, we'll make use of the data available to us in `rootClasses` function via the provided `node` argument.
 We'll define class lists in nested objects that represent all the Tailwind classes we want for each `sectionKey` in our input based on the `type` of said input.
 The end goal will be to have a single file with an easily-editable class lists for all sections within any given input type.

 Here is the `text` input from the example above with Tailwind classes applied.
-The source code is heavily commented to explain what's happening at each step.
+The source code is heavily commented to explain what's happening at each step:

 <example
   :file="[